yukiang019/TouchSomeGrass/README.md

 TouchSomeGrass will be a helpful and easy tool for users to try out different stress relief methods such as journaling and meditation, which can be daunting to beginners.
 The journaling function will allow users to document their daily lives, which is easier to do on a mobile phone.
 The meditation function plays a guided meditation audio which facilitates the user's initial forays into meditation, helping users to develop these healthy habits.

-TouchSomeGrass will provide users with a forum to freely discuss mental health issues that may be difficult to ask in person, especially with existing stigma towards mental health issues.
+TouchSomeGrass will provide users with a forum to freely discuss mental health issues that may be difficult to ask in person, especially with the existing stigma towards mental health issues.

 TouchSomeGrass will help users to track their progress in developing healthy mental health habits with gamification, representing their progress with journaling and meditation with a plant that grows, allowing users to develop greater awareness of their growth, and prompting them to continue using the app, influencing their mental and emotional well-being.
 By habitually practicing these healthy habits, TouchSomeGrass allows users to build the foundation for long-term mental health habits.

 ## Project Scope
 We have created a mental health mobile application that allows users to journal, meditate, and discuss mental health topics with others in a gamified environment to cultivate good mental health habits.

-At the home page of the application, users will see the available features represented as icons at the bottom, as well as a graphic of a tree that represents their progress in terms of improving and tracking their mental health.
+On the home page of the application, users will see the available features represented as icons at the bottom, as well as a graphic of a tree that represents their progress in terms of improving and tracking their mental health.
 When the user accesses the journaling and meditation functions of the application, they gain experience points that contribute to the growth of their tree.

 ## User Stories
 1. As a user that is constantly overwhelmed and has a lot on my mind, I want to use an application with a journaling function to articulate my own thoughts more clearly.
-2. As a user that wishes to discuss mental health in a safe space dedicated for such discussions, I want to use an application that is able to provide this sort of space.
+2. As a user that wishes to discuss mental health in a safe space dedicated to such discussions, I want to use an application that is able to provide this sort of space.
 3. As a user who treats mental wellness as a constant work in progress, I want to be able to see the progress I have made in my mental health through some type of physical representation.
 4. As a user of applications, I want to use an application that is aesthetically pleasing as it puts me in a good mood.
 5. As a user, I want to be guided in meditation as I find it difficult to start on my own.